luispuerto/luispuerto-net/README.md

 ## License

-Following Michael Rose, I've continued to license the code of this project under the MIT License —see the [LICENSE][LICENSE] file for details.
+Following Michael Rose, I've continued to license the code of this project under the MIT License —see the [LICENSE][] file for details.
 However, the content of the website is license under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license ——see the [LICENSE4CONTENT][] file for details.

 Minimal Mistakes template uses also a series of additional software and plugins, and I've also added some to this fork.
 You can see the licenses of those in the [LICENSE4VENDORS][] file.